-- 1. Insert the duplex LC connector into the SFP/SFP+ transceiver. - 2.
-Connect the other end of the cable to a device with SFP/SFP+ transceiver installed. - 3.
-Check the LNK/ACT LED of the SFP/SFP+ slot on the front of the Managed Switch.
-Ensure that the SFP/SFP+ transceiver is operating correctly. - 4.
-Check the Link mode of the SFP/SFP+ port if the link fails.
-To function with some fiber-NICs or Media Converters, user has to set the port Link mode to "10G FDX", "1000M FDX" or "100M FDX".
+- 1. Attach the duplex LC connector on the network cable to the SFP transceiver. - 2.
+Connect the other end of the cable to a device switches with SFP installed, fiber NIC on a workstation or a media converter. - 3.
+Check the LNK/ACT LED of the SFP slot on the front of the Industrial Managed Switch.
+Ensure that the SFP transceiver is operating correctly.